JRC1995/Abstractive-Summarization/README.md

 ```

-This the function for the backward encoder.
+This is the function for the backward encoder.
 It starts from the last word in the input sequence, and encodes
 a word in the context of the next word.